Izpodvypodvert/fastapi-template/README.md

 # FastAPI Template with PostgreSQL, Docker, Alembic, and FastAPI Users

 This project provides a template for building a FastAPI application with PostgreSQL, Docker, Alembic migrations, and user authentication using FastAPI Users.
+The project also includes support for OAuth authentication (e.g., Google) using the `authlib` library, allowing easy integration with external authentication providers.

 ## Features